Lucie Fulton Isaacs: Early life and education

-Lucie Fulton was born near St. Joseph, Missouri, January 18, 1841, a daughter of Col. James C. Fulton (1816-1890) and Priscilla Wells Fulton (1816-1902).
-Of an interesting and varied American ancestry, she traced back to one of the three brothers Fulton, Scotch-Irish Protestants, who came to Lancaster County, Pennsylvania, in 1755.
+Lucinda Fulton was born near St. Joseph, Missouri on January 18, 1841, a daughter of Col. James C. Fulton (1816–1890) and Priscilla Wells Fulton (1816–1902).
+She traced her ancestry back to one of the three brothers Fulton, Scottish-Irish Protestants who came to Lancaster County, Pennsylvania, in 1755.
 Through the maternal line, she was descended from the Wellses of Virginia, who came from Wales about 1760, from the Kuykendalls of Pennsylvania, originally from Holland, and from the Deans, who were natives of Denmark.
 Lucinda had eight younger siblings: Elizabeth, Mary, James, Amanda, John, David, Charles, and Annie.

-It was during the early days of transcontinental settlement that Isaacs crossed the Great Plains in the emigrant wagon train that had left St. Joseph, Missouri, in April 1847, reached the Willamette Valley by the recently opened "Barlow's Gap road" through the Cascade Mountains, and Isaacs arrived at her father's Donation Land Claim near Lafayette, Yamhill County, Oregon, a child of six.
-During the long, hot summer, as the covered wagons wound their way across the prairies, Isaacs often rode with her father mounted on her mother's mare, "Zilpha", before Doctor McBride's party arrived at its destination in September of that year.
-James Fulton, "took up" his 640 acres in Yamhill County, Oregon Territory, and built a log cabin.
-In November, there was fright for a few days over exaggeratred stories of the Whitman massacre and the fear that there would be raids into the Valley, but nothing happened.
+Isaacs crossed the Great Plains in an emigrant wagon train that left St. Joseph, Missouri in April 1847, and reached the Willamette Valley via the Oregon Trail and the Barlow Road.
+Isaacs arrived at her father's Donation Land Claim near Lafayette, Yamhill County, Oregon in September.
+During the long, hot summer, as the covered wagons wound their way across the prairies, Isaacs often rode with her father mounted on her mother's mare, "Zilpha".

+James Fulton took up his 640 acres in Yamhill County, Oregon Territory, and built a log cabin.
+In November, there was fright for a few days over exaggerated stories of the Whitman massacre and the fear that there would be raids into the Valley, but nothing happened.

 It was in the traditional log cabin schoolhouse of Yamhill that Isaacs received the beginnings of her education, riding 3 miles through the woods each morning, with her brother Jamie and other neighborhood children.
-On Sundays they went, in the family carryall, to church at the same schoolhouse, where there was a sermon in the morning and another in the afternoon with a basket luncheon in between, the children being expected to sit quietly through hours of scripture reading.
+On Sundays they went in the family carryall to church in the same schoolhouse, where there was a sermon in the morning and another in the afternoon with a basket luncheon.
+In between, the children were expected to sit quietly through hours of scripture reading.
 As a young woman, Isaacs was a student at the Portland Academy, the first higher institution of learning in that place.